Lars Nootbaar Player Props: Cardinals vs. Athletics

 Lars Nootbaar At The Plate

-- Nootbaar has 90 hits this season and a team-best OBP of .381.
+- Nootbaar leads St. Louis with an OBP of .380 this season while batting .280 with 53 walks and 59 runs scored.

-- Among the qualifying hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 10th, and he is 53rd in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 26th in batting average, 10th in on-base percentage, and 55th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.